lingfeishengtian/pc2lib2/README.md

-# pc2lib2: The PC² Jailbreak
+# pc2lib2: The PC² Assistant Tool
-pc2lib remade.

-pc2lib2 allows you to automatically create contests with one button.
-No need for even opening the administrator panel to setup!

-You can do things such as create contests from pc2 zip file, setup contests with a click of a button, add accounts easily, etc.
+A simple tool with convienience functions for PC².

 # Getting Started